github-education-resources/codespaces-project-template-js/.github/pull_request_template.md

   or

-  2. Tag @alfredodeza to take a look
+  2. Tag alfredodeza to take a look

   Thank you for your understanding!
 -->